openequella/openequella.github.io/tutorials/reporting/SchemaDesign.md

 The database schema is generated automatically from an Object Relation Mapping library called [Hibernate](http://hibernate.org/orm/).
-Which hides a lot of the underlying schema details and present you with more of a Java perspective of your data.
+Which hides a lot of the underlying schema details and presents you with more of a Java perspective of your data.

-The decision to use Hibernate has it's good and bad points:
+The decision to use Hibernate has its good and bad points:

 **Good:**